 More from Lake Show Life

-- Los Angeles Lakers: Kyle Kuzma stays hot in place of Anthony Davis vs. Houston Rockets
+- Los Angeles Lakers: Kyle Kuzma flourishes in the bubble

 Pay attention Lakers fans.
 Outside of having a conversation on how much he will play in the preseason, can you remember, in-depth, LeBron James even mentioning Luke Walton?
 If so, I REALLY MISSED it and you can tell me what was said in the comment section.